-- Complete an IRS W-9 form, register as a vendor in SWIFT (the state's accounting system), or confirm that the information we have in SWIFT is still correct; and - Sign a grant contract agreement showing their intention to complete the proposed tasks.
-The agreements also authorize the MDA to monitor the progress of the projects.
-Grant contract agreements must be signed within 30 days of being sent to the grantee.
+- Complete an IRS W-9 form or register as a vendor in SWIFT, the state's accounting system. - Submit other required documentation within 30 days of award notification. - Sign a grant contract agreement showing their intention to complete the proposed tasks.
+This agreement must be signed within 30 days of being sent to the grantee.